Measuring Software Quality using Quality Metrics

 2. Reliability – Reliability metrics express the reliability of software in different conditions.
 The software is able to provide exact service at the right time or not checked.
 Reliability can be checked using Mean Time Between Failure (MTBF) and Mean Time To Repair (MTTR).

 3. Performance – Performance metrics are used to measure the performance of the software.
 Each software has been developed for some specific purposes.
 Performance metrics measure the performance of the software by determining whether the software is fulfilling the user requirements or not, by analyzing how much time and resource it is utilizing for providing the service.

 4. Usability – Usability metrics check whether the program is user-friendly or not.
 Each software is used by the end-user.
 So it is important to measure that the end-user is happy or not by using this software.

 5. Correctness – Correctness is one of the important software quality metrics as this checks whether the system or software is working correctly without any error by satisfying the user.
 Correctness gives the degree of service each function provides as per developed.

 6. Maintainability – Each software product requires maintenance and up-gradation.
 Maintenance is an expensive and time-consuming process.
 So if the software product provides easy maintainability then we can say software quality is up to mark.
-Maintainability metrics include time requires to adapt to new features/functionality, Mean Time to Change (MTTC), performance in changing environments, etc.
+Maintainability metrics include the time required to adapt to new features/functionality, Mean Time to Change (MTTC), performance in changing environments, etc.

-7. Integrity – Software integrity is important in terms of how much it is easy to integrate with other required software’s which increases software functionality and what is the control on integration from unauthorized software’s which increases the chances of cyberattacks.
+7. Integrity – Software integrity is important in terms of how much it is easy to integrate with other required software which increases software functionality and what is the control on integration from unauthorized software’s which increases the chances of cyberattacks.

-8. Security – Security metrics measure how much secure the software is?
+8. Security – Security metrics measure how secure the software is.
 In the age of cyber terrorism, security is the most essential part of every software.
 Security assures that there are no unauthorized changes, no fear of cyber attacks, etc when the software product is in use by the end-user.